Engee documentation

 [3da002f7] - ColorTypes v0.11.4

-This function is used to completely clean up a user project.
-The Pkg package manager does not support this functionality - the Pkg.rm function is available, for which only an explicit listing of all packages is available.
+The function is used to completely clean up the user’s project.
+The Pkg package manager does not support this functionality — the Pkg.rm function is available, for which only an explicit enumeration of all packages is available.